 Chris Kilham's† Vital Maca™

-Vital Maca™ contains the top quality extracts MacaTonic™ and Suma extract, 2 energizing herbs used worldwide for their beneficial effects on vitality and sexual health.*
+Vital Maca™ contains the top quality extracts MacaTonic™ and Suma extract, 2 energy supporting herbs used worldwide for their beneficial effects on vitality and sexual health.*

 Introduction to Maca: Tradition and Science